johnmaeda/designintechreport-2018/src/index.md

 ---

-class: slide--document in-progress
+class: slide--document

 # Does computational design play a material role in a company?

-.orange.sans[.refresh[Refresh Screen If Needed] As reported in Leah Buley's widely reviewed 2016 State of UX essay:]
+.orange.sans[As reported in Leah Buley's widely reviewed 2016 State of UX essay:]

-.darkgray.columns-2[
+.darkgray.columns.across-2[
 When asked, "What measurable outcomes resulting from user experience are you most proud of?" high-impact respondents gave responses like: "Multimillion dollar increases in conversion and customer lifetime value."

 By contrast, one low-impact respondent answered, "We are moving so fast there has been no time or resources for testing/outcomes – even for small usability improvements."
 ]

+![:chart 300px, bar, data/state-of-ux-2016-survey.json]

 .source[@leahbuley / Leah Buley Co.
 [The State of UX in 2016](https://www.creativebloq.com/features/the-state-of-ux-in-2016)] .footer[Technology &times; Business &times; Design]